KjetilHHauger/KHH-AUCTION-24/README.md

 ## 🚀 About the Project

-The **Auction Website** is a dynamic platform where users can browse, create, and bid on auctions.
-Designed for seamless interaction, it includes features like user authentication, listing management, and bidding functionality—all built using the **Noroff API**.
+The Auction Website is a dynamic platform where users can browse, create, and bid on auctions.
+Designed for seamless interaction, it includes features like user authentication, listing management, and bidding functionality—all powered by the Noroff API.

 ---